John and Amy Ledger welcome you to our house in Mondeor.

 An advance bank transfer of at least 50% of the estimated total amount due must be received to secure the accommodation.
 All bank charges are for the guest’s account.
 Please see banking details below.

-The balance due is payable in full on arrival.
+The balance due is payable in full in cash on arrival

 Should a guest choose to leave early, the payment for accommodation booked and not used is not refundable.

-Account name: A. Ledger Trust Account.
-Account Number: 202 415 910.
+Account name: A. Ledger.
+Account Number: 202 415 945.
 Bank: Standard Bank, Southdale Branch, Johannesburg.
 SWIFT code: SBZA ZAJJ.
 Please ensure that you have the nine digit Account Number 202 415 910 on all your booking documents!

 IMPORTANT – PLEASE READ THIS!